AsaLap/PlantGEMs/README.md

 3. fusion.py
 4. gap_filling.py

-Further improvement are to come, such has a complete pipeline and a requirements.txt.
+Further improvement are to come, such has a OOP version (WIP) and a complete pipeline with Snakemake.